GeoscienceAustralia/Geochemistry/README.md

 * BATCH – The file save name.
 * BATCHES – the row numbers for the start of each batch of samples within the data.
 The numbers should be separated by commas and enclosed by square brackets e.g. [328,654,981,1308,1635].

 ## Output data

-* When running in correction factor mode, the program will output a series of plots (.png), one for each element, and an excel file containing the correction factors.
-* When running in levelling mode, the script will output a single excel file containing the levelled data.
+* When run the code will produce three new folders, two excel files, and a pdf within the specified save location.
+* The three folders are Standards, Analytical_Duplicates, and Lab_Duplicates:
+  * The standards folder will contain a plot for each element of the difference standards through time.
+These standard plots will include a solid line for each standard representing the medium value and two dashed lines representing +/- 10% of the median.
+Some plots may also contain a black dashed line which represents the detection limit for the element.
+A pdf containing all the plots is also generated in the save location.